Mad Hatters: Kentucky Derby Hats

 Life in the Churchill Downs Stands

-All afternoon refined spectators in the stands drink mint juleps, and read the racing programs trying to figure out who will be the ‘Stately Victor’ of the big race.
-Friends gather and talk between races, and eat their boxed lunches in their boxed seats.
+All afternoon, refined spectators in the stands drink mint juleps and read the racing programs, trying to figure out who will be the ‘Stately Victor’ of the big race.
+Friends gather and talk between races and eat their boxed lunches in their boxed seats.

-However life in the stands and life in the infield (the center of the track) is like comparing an ’American Lion’ to ‘Dean’s Kitten’ – it is an exercise in contrasts.
+However, life in the stands and life in the infield (the center of the track) is like comparing an ’American Lion’ to ‘Dean’s Kitten’ – it is an exercise in contrast.
 The infield is where the sloppy, less refined partying happens.
-The tickets are cheaper and so are the clothes.
-The stands also have their share of partying, but in a sophisticated manner…until it hits 3PM.
+The tickets were cheaper, and so were the clothes.
+The stands also have their share of partying, but in a sophisticated manner…until it hits 3 PM.
 Then those refined spectators turn into ‘Homeboy Kris’; rowdy, drunk, and a bit sloppy teetering on 4 inch stilettos!

-We arrived at out spectacular box seats in the stands around 11AM amidst very grey skies; we were certainly not ‘Lookin At Lucky’ weather for the day.
-We came prepared with ponchos and flip flops; still trying to keep our fashion sense by wearing our hats and fancy dresses.
+We arrived at our spectacular box seats in the stands around 11 AM amidst very grey skies; we were certainly not ‘Lookin’ At Lucky’ weather for the day.
+We came prepared with ponchos and flip-flops, still trying to keep our fashion sense by wearing our hats and fancy dresses.

 The Race – Short But Sweet & Muddy

-By some ‘Awesome Act’ of God…once we all stood up and sang Old Kentucky Home the sun blasted through the clouds, and rays of light shined down upon Churchill Downs.
+By some ‘Awesome Act’ of God…once we all stood up and sang Old Kentucky Home, the sun blasted through the clouds, and rays of light shined down upon Churchill Downs.
 It was as if NBC had paid for this to happen.
-Or the big rain clouds were simply negotiating by saying ‘Make Music For Me’ and we will cooperate.
+Or the big rain clouds were simply negotiating by saying, ‘Make Music For Me,’ and we will cooperate.

 And they were off….

-The crowd came alive jumping up and down as if ‘Sydney’s Candy’ were being thrown into a crowd of children!
+The crowd came alive, jumping up and down as if ‘Sydney’s Candy’ were being thrown into a crowd of children!
 There were screams, hands waving, jumping, and even some praying.

 In the end…my travel bet didn’t pay off.
 However, my trip to the derby did pay off big – mainly in the form of photography.